mayukhpsm/mayukhpsm.github.io/_posts/2026-01-08-conference-paper-workshop.md

 ---
 layout: post
-title: Golden brush and evolving canvas
+title: Research Portfolio in a Nutshell
-subtitle: Research Portfolio in a Nutshell.
-This is a work in progress document.
+subtitle: This is a work in progress document.
 cover-img: /assets/img/book.gif
 tags: [Workshops, Conferences, Papers]
 ---